 Good luck with your writing -- I look forward to the updates!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two zero two five as a four place number.
+In the field marked validation number, enter nine one six five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved